A Complete Hawaii Packing List (From A Frequent Visitor)

 Should I pack a rain jacket for Hawaii?

 It depends.
 Check the weather forecast for the island you’re visiting right before you leave.
-If rain is expected on several days, it might be worth bringing a rain jacket.
-However, even after visiting Hawaii in every single season, I’ve never ended up needing to wear a rain jacket.
+If rain is expected on several days, it might be worth bringing a light rain jacket.
+However, even after visiting Hawaii in the rainy season (and every other season), I’ve never ended up needing to wear a rain jacket.

 Should I pack a beach towel for Hawaii?